pa-0/GradientDialog/README.md

 Building
 --------

-Provided code is compatible with both Qt5 and Qt6, but with an accent to Qt6 (some compatibility stuff was added to support Qt5 build due to interface changes).
-It doesn't require any private Qt interfaces, depending on only the Qt Widgets library.
+Provided code is compatible only with Qt6, Qt5 support has been dropped.
+It doesn't require any private Qt interfaces, depends on only the Qt Widgets library.
-C++14 is mentioned as a requirement, but actually, it can be compiled with C++11, so this requirement can be relaxed if required.
-C++14 is enforced just because some Qt headers may rely (or just take advantage) on it.
+C++17 is required, some Qt stuff was depreceted since 6.6 and should be replaced with C++17 standard functions.

 The build is supported and was tested on major systems: Windows, Linux, and macOS.